marcottelab/SLICEM/README.md

 input is zero-mean normalized 2D class averages as .mrcs and the accompanying particle.star

-output is new particle.star file for each cluster of particles
+output is new particle.star file for each cluster of particles to be used for 3D reconstruction

-test edit2